-Clients can ask a team making estimates in story points to convert Agile story points mapping to hours.
+Clients can ask a team that makes estimates in story points to convert Agile story points mapping into hours.
 Most people not familiar with the latest software development trends won’t know what to make of story points.

 However, when a client asks how many hours a story point equals, it’s impossible to answer definitively.
 One of the key components of complexity-based estimation is the effort spent to complete the story.
 But effort doesn’t directly translate to time spent.
 Hours address uncertainty in a more vague way than story points.

 The more complex the task, the more uncertainty and risks exist.
 Converting story points to hours in a straightforward way and only relying on velocity doesn’t account for many such risks, since hours-based estimation is more approximate than story points when it comes to risks and uncertainties.

 To some degree, using the Fibonacci sequence in assigning story points will account for uncertainty in development times, but it doesn’t exactly allow for a direct conversion.

 Here’s an example.